Fairness in Ranking: A Survey: Fair Supervised learning

 with $L$ being a loss function that measures the utility of $\btau$ for the user.
 The optimization is done using gradient descent.

-\spara{Insights. } As already mentioned the method is concerned explicitly with the inherent technical bias of a ranking that arises from showing result documents in a one-dimensional list.
-It assumes a WYSIWYG world in which a document's merit in $OS$ truly reflects its merit in $CS$, because no means are taken to reduce any errors that might have been introduced by mapping function $g$.
-It therefore operates on a formal EO framework.
+\spara{Insights. } As already mentioned, the method is concerned explicitly with the inherent technical bias of a ranking that arises from \revv{showing ranked results} in a one-dimensional list.
+It assumes a WYSIWYG world in which a document's merit in $OS$ truly reflects its merit in $CS$, and no effort is made to reduce any errors that might have been introduced by the mapping function $g$.
+This method allocates outcomes (visibility) on the basis of merit (utility), and thereby codifies formal \eop.

-Compared to the method described in the previous section (\ref{subsubsec:DELTR}) this approach is concerned with equity of exposure rather than equality.
-This means that documents shall only receive as much exposure as they ``deserve'' based on their relevance measure.
-Coming to our college admission example (Figure~\ref{fig:ir_example}, page~\pageref{fig:ir_example}): we see that in the training data (white background lines) all females have worse scores than males and appear below in the ranking.
-As stated before, a standard LTR algorithm is therefore likely to treat $A_1$ as an important decision criterion and assign a high weight to it.
-Because Fair-PG-Rank optimizes for equity of exposure this approach ensures that documents receive equal exposure among those that ``deserve'' it based on their relevance measure.
-As such Fair-PG-Rank ensures that a model is not discriminating based on a sensitive attribute while assuming that the relevance data is correct and does not contain discriminating patterns.
+This method is explicitly concerned with equity of exposure.
+This means that documents being ranked will only receive as much exposure as they ``deserve'' based on their relevance.
+Returning to our college admission example (Figure~\ref{fig:ir_example}, page~\pageref{fig:ir_example}), we see that in the training data (white background lines), all women have worse scores than men, as reflected in the relative ranking of the two groups.
+A standard LTR algorithm is therefore likely to treat $A_1$ as an important decision criterion and assign a high weight to it.
+Because Fair-PG-Rank optimizes for equity of exposure, this approach ensures that documents receive equal exposure among those that ``deserve'' it based on their relevance.
+As such, Fair-PG-Rank ensures that a model is not discriminating based on a sensitive attribute, while assuming that relevance is computed correctly and does embed any patterns of discrimination.
+Note, that, similarly to \deltr, this method works for binary groups, and that it cannot handle multiple protected attributes.
+Figure~\ref{fig:in-proc:fairpgrank} and Table~\ref{tbl:method-summary_ir} summarize our analysis.